 1861: Rabbi Arnold Fischel arrived in Washington, D.C. this evening.
 He hopes to meet with government leaders including President Lincoln in an attempt to change the law so that Jews can serve as chaplains with the Union Army.

-1861: Moses Grinnell writes a letter of introduction to President Lincoln on behalf of Rabbi Arnold Fischel.
+1861: Moses Grinnell wrote a letter of introduction to President Lincoln on behalf of Rabbi Arnold Fischel.

 1864: Sherman’s Union Army reaches Savannah in what history will call “Sherman’s March to the Sea.”
 Among those with Sherman was Major General Frederick Knefler.
 The native of Hungary was the highest ranking Jewish officer in the Union Army.
 He was commander of the 79th Indiana regiment before he was promoted to brigadier general for his performance at the Battle of Chickamauga and then to major general during his service with Sherman on his march through Georgia.